-(CNN) Spring is almost here when millions of birds will begin to pass through our cities and towns on their trek back north - known as Spring migration.
+(CNN) Fall is a time when millions of birds will pass through our cities and towns on their trek south for the winter - known as Fall migration.

 For me, the excitement about birds is year-round.
 Few things pull me out of a funk like the sudden appearance of a bluebird in my backyard, the vivid blue against a green magnolia tree like an exclamation point.

 I scramble for binoculars to get a closer look, and as I turn the focus wheel, my cloudy, scattered mind refocuses too.
 The tiny indigo beauty rewards me with a chest puff, a rust-colored breast popping against the brilliant blue.

 The sound of bird song and rustling leaves lead me to take a deep sip of fresh air, and the tightness in my chest disappears.
 My spirits, low since my mother's death, lift for now.
 I look skyward for the next flutter.

 When you're birding, "you're almost in a different world," said Heather Wolf, a bird guide for NYC Audubon in New York.

 It's a skill of fine-tuned observation, which rewards the birder with a new perspective.

 "All of the things that might be weighing you down in your daily life, it's an escape.
 You forget about them when you're birding," Wolf said.

 Wolf leads a group through Brooklyn Bridge Park, a mini birding oasis, complete with a stunning backdrop.

 She takes the binocular-wearing birders through a paved path surrounded by foliage.
 You can hear the tweeting as birds dash between bushes or hop up tree trunks.